The most notable variation of Irish Claddagh rings is the Fenian Claddagh ring, which is unique from other Claddaghs in that it has no crown.

 Fenian Claddagh Rings, while they may have originated before the traditional Claddagh ring, are very much associated, and have been specifically made for Fenians to symbolise their desire of an Ireland free of the British crown.
 The Fenians began an effort in the mid-nineteenth century to free Ireland of British rule.
 The Claddagh without a crown very much symbolises their desire of freedom from the British crown.

-This particular Claddagh Ring is inscripted with “Anam Cara” meaning Soul Friend.
+This particular Claddagh Ring is inscripted with “Anam Cara” meaning Soul Friend and is available from The Irish Jewelry Company.